mingliangguo/redautumn.github.com/_posts/2016-02-14-keyboard-shortcuts-for-bash.md

 date: 2016-02-14 15:36:51 EST
 ---

-As I a developer, I spend a lot of time on command line.
+As a developer, command line is my good friend and I spend a lot of time on it every day.
+It is always important to be efficient on what you do a lot!
 This post is trying to record some of the handy shortcuts I used almost daily.

 ```
 Ctrl + A    Go to the beginning of the line you are currently typing on